TakahiroYamada/SBMLWebApp/README.md

 Before proceeding, you may want to run `mvn clean` before attempting another build process with `mvn package`.

 If everything worked as supposed, you should now find the `war` file in the subfolder `target` of the project's root.
+The next steps are:
+1. Distributing created `war` file under target directory to the apache tomcat `webapp` directory
+2. Running RabbitMQ with `rabbitmq-server` after the configuration written before.
+3. Running TomCat with executing `startup.sh` under `bin` directory of apache tomcat.